Atinuke-Akinyemi/DSA-SQL-PROJECT-/README.md

 group by ship_mode
 order by [total shipping_cost]desc

-Who are the most valuable customers, and what products or services do they typically
+---Who are the most valuable customers, and what products or services do they typically purchase?

-purchase?

-7. Which small business customer had the highest sales?

-8. Which Corporate Customer placed the most number of orders in 2009 – 2012?

-9. Which consumer customer was the most profitable one?

-10. Which customer returned items, and what segment do they belong to?

-11. If the delivery truck is the most economical but the slowest shipping method and

-Express Air is the fastest but the most expensive one, do you think the company

-appropriately spent shipping costs based on the Order Priority?
-Exp

-----6
 select customer_segment, product_sub_category,customer_name,sum(sales) as [Total sales]
 from[dbo].[KMS SQL case study] group by customer_segment, product_sub_category,customer_name
 order by [total sales]desc

------7
-select top 1 *
-from [dbo].[KMS SQL case study ]
-where customer_segment ='small business' order by sales desc
+---Which small business customer had the highest sales? select top 1 * from [dbo].[KMS SQL case study ] where customer_segment ='small business' order by sales desc

-----8
+---Which Corporate Customer placed the most number of orders in 2009 – 2012?

 select top 1*
 from [dbo].[KMS SQL case study] where customer_segment = 'corporate'
 order by order_quantity desc

-------9
+---Which consumer customer was the most profitable one?

 select top 1*
 from[dbo].[KMS SQL case study] where customer_segment= 'consumer' order by profit desc

------10
+---Which customer returned items, and what segment do they belong to?

 select customer_name,customer_segment,product_category,product_sub_category
 from[dbo].[KMS SQL case study] join[dbo].[order_status]
 on [dbo].[KMS SQL case study].order_ID=[dbo].[order_status].order_ID

------11
+--- If the delivery truck is the most economical but the slowest shipping method and Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?

 SELECT
 "SHIP_MODE",
 AVG("SHIPPING_COST") AS AVERAGESHIPPINGCOST